andersfischernielsen/ASA-Analyzer/README.md

 ## Program Flow
 - User provides
-  - a set of lattice nodes,
+  - a set of lattice tuples, containing nodes and strings to use in transformation,
   - a function defining the partial ordering of the lattice,
   - a list of transfer functions,
   - and an input program